Sammy's Roumanian Steakhouse

-Sammy's Roumanian Steakhouse is a Romanian-Jewish restaurant on Lower East Side of Manhattan that closed in 2021 due to the COVID-19 pandemic in New York City, but has reopened in a new location nearby in Spring 2024.
-The original Sammy's was considered something of a NY foodie institution.
+Sammy's Roumanian Steakhouse is a Romanian-Jewish restaurant on Lower East Side of Manhattan.
+It closed in 2021 due to the COVID-19 pandemic in New York City and reopened in a new location nearby in Spring 2024.
+The original Sammy's was considered a New York foodie institution.
 Sammy's opened in 1975, in a location occupied previously by another Romanian restaurant on Chrystie Street.

 Sammy's occupied a basement retail space on the Lower East Side for 47 years where it served Romanian-style steak and offered entertainment by lounge performer Dani Luv, who also does Borscht Belt-style stand-up comedy replete with Yiddish.
 The entertainer, whose legal name is Dani Lubnitski, has returned to the keyboard at the restaurant, which is also known for its vodka-fueled nightlife scene (with bottles served frozen in blocks of ice) and garlicky beef.

 Sammy's is known for fried kreplach, chopped liver, sweetbreads, latkes, ice block-encased vodka bottle service, and syrup jars filled with schmaltz or rendered chicken fat, at the tables as a condiment.
 The owner is David Zimmerman.
 Chris Frantz refers to the original Sammy's as a restaurant frequented by music business executives during Talking Heads' time in the CBGB scene.